Five precepts: Textual analysis

 The fourth precept involves falsehood spoken or committed to by action.
 Avoiding other forms of wrong speech are also considered part of this precept, consisting of malicious speech, harsh speech and gossip.
 A breach of the precept is considered more serious if the falsehood is motivated by an ulterior motive (rather than, for example, "a small white lie").
 The accompanying virtue is being honest and dependable, and involves honesty in work, truthfulness to others, loyalty to superiors and gratitude to benefactors.
 In Buddhist texts, this precept is considered second in importance to the first precept, because a lying person is regarded to have no shame, and therefore capable of many wrongs.
 Untruthfulness is not only to be avoided because it harms others, but also because it goes against the Buddhist ideal of finding the truth.

 In practice

 The fourth precept includes avoidance of lying and harmful speech.
 Some modern teachers such as Thich Nhat Hanh interpret this to include avoiding spreading false news and uncertain information.
 Work that involves data manipulation, false advertising or online scams can also be regarded as violations.
 Terwiel reports that among Thai Buddhists, the fourth precept is also seen to be broken when people insinuate, exaggerate or speak abusively or deceitfully.

 Fifth precept

+The fifth precept prohibits intoxication through alcohol, drugs or other means.